czarpino/com.czarpino.plog/content/post/write-a-bug-report/index.md

 #### How to reproduce the bug

-What this wall of text was all actually about: knowing how to reproduce a frickin bug.
+What this wall of text is actually about: knowing how to reproduce a frickin bug.
 Reporters love to leave this out so much so it makes you wonder whether they really want the bug fixed or they, perhaps, enjoy wasting other people's time.
-Being able to consistently reproduce a bug is necessary to both trace the root cause of a bug as well as validate a solution.
-During investigation, it also allows the programmer to confirm the existence of a bug.
+Being able to consistently reproduce a bug is necessary to both trace the root cause as well as validate a solution.
+During investigation, it also allows the programmer to confirm the bug's existence.

 And, those were the 3 important information you must convey in a bug report.
 I hope you stop writing crappy tickets!
 Don't be a jerk and always detail what happened, what was expected, and how to reproduce what happened.
 Your programmers will love you for it.